vasooo/doom-coding/README.md

 # doom-coding
 Tired of Doom Scrolling?
 Replace one addiction with the marginally healthier addiction of Doom Coding.
-Here's a 5-minute guide for how to smartphone to code anywhere at anytime.
+Here's a 5-minute guide on how to use your smartphone to code anywhere at anytime.

 # What You Need
 1. A Computer running 24/7 with Internet Connection